 When teaching students the practice of conducting, the teacher must always remember the direct connection of theoretical knowledge with conducting.
 In the 1st quarter of the 3rd grade, students are given an understanding of pauses.
-What does a pause mean, what function does it perform in musical practice, how does it look, how is it written, and how to count it, the question of how to conduct pauses should also be taken into account, and students are given both theoretical and practical (demonstration, demonstration, practice, conducting bars where pauses occur in melodies) concepts.
+What does a pause mean, what function does it perform in musical practice, how does it look, how is it written, and how is it counted?
+The question of how to conduct pauses should also be taken into account, and students are given both theoretical and practical (demonstration, demonstration, practice, conducting bars where pauses occur in melodies) concepts.

-The textbook says this about pauses: - pauses are used when it is necessary to stop or pause the sound at some point in a song or melody.
+The textbook says this about pauses: - pauses are used when a pause or break in sound is needed somewhere in a song or melody.
 Just as notes have different lengths, pauses also have different lengths.
-Students are first given the concept of a quarter rest, which is equal to a quarter note.
+Students are first introduced to the concept of a quarter rest, which is equal to a quarter note.

-Conducting a piece of music with a quarter rest.
-Conducting movements are made following the teacher's movements.
-During lessons on the topic of rests, an understanding of the half-quarter rest is given.
+A piece of music with a quarter rest is conducted.
+The conductor follows the teacher's movements.
+During the lessons on the topic of rests, an understanding of the half-quarter rest is given.
 A half-quarter rest is equal to a half-quarter note.

-A quarter rest is written like this:
+A half-quarter rest is written in this form: